Castel Sant’Angelo tickets

 However, we don’t recommend this because it can get very crowded.

-Long waiting lines outside mean you end up wasting a lot of your time.
+Long waiting lines outside mean you waste a lot of your time.

 Once inside, crowded rooms ensure you don’t get to explore the castle the way you may want to.